discolabs/disco_app/README.md

    an application to the latest version of the gem.
 3. Ensure the README is accurate and up to date by reviewing all commits since the last release;
 4. Update `lib/disco_app/version.rb` with the new version number;
-5. Run `bundle install` to update `Gemfile.lock` with the new version number;
-6. Update references to the latest version number in the README;
+5. Update references to the latest version number in the README;
-7. Create a new commit with a commit message `vX.Y.Z`, where `X.Y.Z` is the version number;
+6. Create a new commit with a commit message `vX.Y.Z`, where `X.Y.Z` is the version number;
-8. Tag the new commit with a tag `X.Y.Z`;
+7. Tag the new commit with a tag `X.Y.Z`;
-9. `git push && git push --tags` to push the new release.
+8. `git push && git push --tags` to push the new release.

 See [an example release commit][].